-The following graph sets out the amount of GLA and percentage of total GLA of the properties subject to leases expiring during the periods shown (excluding early lease terminations).
+The following graph presents the amount of GLA and percentage of total GLA of the properties subject to leases expiring during the periods shown (excluding early lease terminations) across the 13 invested properties.
+The GLA shown for these tenants reflects the percentage of ownership that the REIT has in the underlying property.

-Lease Maturity Profile as at December 31, 2016
+Lease Maturity Profile as at December 31, 2017

-(% of total GLA)
+Entire portfolio including joint ventures (% of total GLA)